-NIJC offers internships to law students and undergraduates to work in a variety of legal services programs.
-The internships are an excellent opportunity to learn more about U.S. immigration law and policy while making a difference in the lives of low-income individuals in need of legal representation.
+The National Immigrant Justice Center (NIJC) offers internships to law students and undergraduate students to work in a variety of its different legal services programs.
+The internships present an excellent opportunity to learn more about U.S. immigration law and policies while making a difference in the lives of low-income and impoverished individuals who are in need of legal representation.
+NIJC is currently accepting internships for the spring and summer of 2019.

 - Interview immigration clients telephonically and in-person to collect factual information related to their cases;